Skip to main content

 2. Enter a Name and Brief Description for the module

-• The Brief Description area is a place to provide any information you'd like to add for instructions to your Quiz Module for your Students before they begin.
-The text will display directly in a pop up box when a student clicks the Show Instructions button.
-By default this area is for text only, however, by clicking on the HTML Code Editor button, you can insert images, videos, or anything else you would like to embed with your own custom HTML.
+• The Brief Description area is where you can provide instructions or additional information for your Quiz Module to guide learners before they begin.
+This text will appear in a pop-up box when a learner clicks the Show Instructions button.
+By default, this area supports text only.
+However, by clicking the HTML Code Editor button, you can insert images, videos, or other custom content using your own HTML code.

 3. Choose the Quiz type: Static or Dynamic